ably/kafka-connect-ably/README.md

 ## Overview

-The Ably Kafka Connector is a sink connector used to publish data from [Apache Kafka](http://kafka.apache.org/) into [Ably](https://ably.com).
+The Ably Kafka Connector is a sink connector used to publish data from [Apache Kafka](http://kafka.apache.org/) into [Ably](https://ably.com) and is available on [Confluent Hub](https://www.confluent.io/hub/ably/kafka-connect-ably).

 The connector will publish data from one or more [Kafka topics](https://docs.confluent.io/platform/current/kafka/introduction.html#main-concepts-and-terminology) into a single [Ably channel](https://ably.com/documentation/core-features/channels).